alexjball/adopt-a-drain/README.md

 An example ID is `UA-12345678-9`, and an example domain is `adoptadrain.org`.

-heroku config:set GOOGLE_ANALYTICS_ID=UA-??????
-heroku config:set GOOGLE_ANALYTICS_ID=your_id
+heroku config:set GOOGLE_ANALYTICS_ID=UA-203707839-1

-heroku config:set GOOGLE_ANALYTICS_DOMAIN=adopt-a-drain-medford-mass-3.herokuapp.com
+heroku config:set GOOGLE_ANALYTICS_DOMAIN=herokuapp.com

 ## Contributing
 In the spirit of [free software][free-sw], **everyone** is encouraged to help improve this project.